tped/skill-tped-how-are-things/README.md

-# OVOSSkill

-Introductory Skill so that Skill Authors can see how an OVOS Skill is put together
+# How Are RPI Things Skill

+Perform a simple system/network check

 ## About

-Information about your skill
+Initial attempt at OVOS Skill development.
+This skill runs a few Raspberry PI system command and reports on heath of the system - initially Temp, CPU load, Disk usage and throttling history

 ## Examples

-- "Hello world"
+- "How are things"
+- "How are you doing?"
+- "How's everything (going)?"
-- "How are you?"
+- "How are you feeling?"
-- "Thank you"

 ## Credits

-authorName (@githubUsername)
+Tom P (@tped)

 ## Category